LLM, LLB (Hons), BA, GDipBusStud (Dispute Resolution)

 Sonja and her team are part of a small group of lawyers who act for those who have suffered abuse in care (including State care), and are developing the law in historic abuse claims.
 Sonja has a strong focus on human rights issues, access to justice and the resolution of disputes.
 In that context, Sonja was a District Inspector of Mental Health for nine years.
 Sonja was also a member of the New Zealand Youth Justice Committee for some years, as well as local Law Society Committees.

 Amanda has been working as a lawyer for 13 years.
 She began her legal career as a graduate with Cooper Legal before working in an insurance and commercial litigation team and as an in-house employment lawyer.
 Amanda rejoined Cooper Legal in August 2014.

 Amanda works on historic abuse claims against the Ministry of Social Development, the Ministry of Education and various Churches, as well as entities contracted by the government to care for children.
 Amanda can advise on privacy issues and has a growing practice in the area of prisoner rights, seeking compensation for breaches of the rights of prisoners or people detained by the Police.
 In addition, Amanda can assist with discrimination claims and employment issues.
-Amanda has volunteer roles with the youth organisation InsideOut and with the Mother's Project at Arohata Prison.
+Amanda has a volunteer role with the youth organisation InsideOut.

 LLB, BA (International Relations and Political Science)

 Toni graduated from Victoria University of Wellington with a LLB and BA in International Relations and Political Science.
 She started out at Cooper Legal in August 2015, as a law clerk.
 Since being admitted to the bar in December 2015, Toni has continued at the firm as a solicitor.

 Toni has volunteered at the Wellington Workers’ Rights Service as an Employment Advocate.
 She has co-lead a training session at Community Law about historic abuse claims.